The PensionPro API is a RESTful API that communicates using JSON over HTTPS. The endpoints for API are as follows:

 - Concurrent file download limit

-The rate limits for both the add-on of the API to Premium, as well as the inclusion of the API feature in Business are 100 requests per minute and 2,000,000 requests per month.
+The rate limits for the API feature on the Business tier are 100 requests per minute and 2,000,000 requests per month.

 You can use the following response headers to confirm the account's current rate limit and monitor the number of requests remaining in the current minute: